-- 17.52 The London Plan Policy H11 sets out the criteria by which development can be defined as Build to Rent, including that the minimum size for such schemes is for 50 dwellings.
-The Council will apply the definition of Build to Rent and eligibility of Build to Rent schemes for the Fast Track Route in accordance with London Plan Policy H11, subject to the additional criteria set out in this policy. - 17.53 The Council's preference is to secure low cost rented housing where possible through schemes involving Build to Rent by including this in a separate core and/or block managed independently by a registered provider of affordable housing.
+17.5364 Buildto Rentproposalsmust provide affordablehousing in accordance with the requirements of Policy LP23, including to maximise the delivery of social rented housing.
+These affordable housing requirements should be applied in place of equivalent requirements set out in London Plan Policy H11.
+Discounted Market Rent products are not affordable to a majority of those with acute housing needs within the Borough and will generally be resisted unless facilitating the delivery of a compliant level of social rent.
+For Build to Rent schemes For Buildto Rentschemes, Tthe Council' preference is to secure low cost the social rented housing where possible through schemes involving Build to Rent by including this in a separate core and/or block managed independently by a registered provider of affordable housing.
 Low cost rented accommodation refers to Social Rent and London Affordable Rent.
 Applicants will be required to demonstrate that this possibility has been fully explored from the outset in the design of Build to Rent proposals.
-The onus will be on the applicant to explain the design reasons why it is not feasible to provide a separate core and/or block for low cost rented housing.
-Only where this has been demonstrated to the satisfaction of the Council, will it be acceptable to provide the full affordable housing requirement as discount market rented accommodation managed alongside the market rented accommodation. - 17.54 Where low cost rented housing is provided in a separate core and/or block, this should be equivalent in design and appearance to the rest of the housing proposed in the scheme and maintained as such. - 17.55 The covenant period for Build to Rent schemes in Wandsworth will be at least 15 years to ensure they make a long-term contribution to meeting housing need in the borough across all tenures.
-A claw-back mechanism will be applied in accordance with the policies of the London Plan and NPPG on Build to Rent in order to protect the value of the affordable housing provision that is withdrawn if affordable housing units in Build to Rent blocks are converted to another tenure after the expiry of the covenant period. - 17.56 The mix of dwelling sizes should address the requirements of Local Plan Policy LP24 (Housing Mix).
+The onus will be on the applicant to explain the design and/or viability reasons why it is not feasible to provide a separate core and/or block for low cost rented housing.
+Only where this has been demonstrated to the satisfaction of the Council, will it be acceptable to provide the full affordable housing requirement as discount market rented accommodation managed alongside the market rented accommodation social rented requirement off-site.
+Where off-site delivery of the social rented dwellings can also be demonstrated to be unfeasible, the Council will accept a financial contribution.
+This financial contribution must be at least equivalent to the requirements of Policy LP23 and should be at least equivalent to the difference in Gross Development Value of the scheme with and without on-site delivery, subject to viability.

+- 17.5465 Where low cost social rented housing is provided in a separate core and/or block, this should be equivalent in design and appearance to the rest of the housing proposed in the scheme and maintained as such. - 17.5566 Where applicable, Tthe covenant period for Build to Rent schemes in Wandsworth will be at least 15 years to ensure they make a long-term contribution to meeting housing need in the borough across all tenures.
+A claw-backmechanism will be applied in accordance with the policies of the London Plan and NPPG on Build to Rent in order to protect the value of the affordable housing provision that is withdrawn if affordable housing units in Build to Rent blocks are converted to another tenure after the expiry of the covenant period. - 17.5667 The mix of dwelling sizes should address the requirements of Local Plan Policy LP24 (Housing Mix).
 Applicants will be asked to demonstrate how family-sized units with three or more bedrooms have been designed with a layout primarily to be suitable for family use.
 This is likely to include a range of bedroom sizes and generous living space.
 It is acknowledged that some larger flats may be used by sharing adults as opposed to families, however it is considered that this form of occupation can still occur appropriately within flats designed primarily for family use.